datacarpentry/image-processing/_episodes/09-contours.md

 - "How can we find contours in an image, and what can we do with contours?"
 objectives:
 - "Explain the difference between edges and contours in an image."
-- "Use the `cv2.findContours()` function to find the contours in an image."
+- "Use the `skimage.measure.find_contours` function to find the contours in an image."
 - "Describe the difference between finding contours with `cv2.RETR_EXTERNAL` and `cv2.RETR_TREE` when finding contours."
 - "Describe the hierarchical relationship between the contours of an image."